alazaroc/blog-web-code/_tabs/about.md

 {% include subscribe-form.html %}
 {: .prompt-tip }

-- The main goal is to **create periodic content related to AWS** and share publicly.
+- The main goal is to **create periodic content related to AWS** and share it publicly.
 - The secondary goal is to have an excuse to keep learning and practicing with AWS resources.
 - I like the TLDR summary.
 - This is a **personal blog**: